-As discussed above, we will choose $w_j$ and $v_j$ to match the pre-intervention values of the predictors of potential outcomes.
 Let $\bm X_j$ be a column vector of pre-intervention features of unit $j$.
-We see the features in $\bm X_j$ as predictors of post-intervention values of $Y^N_{jt}$ and $Y^I_{jt}$, in a sense that will be made precise in Section \ref{sec:formal}.
-We will use the notation
+We view the features in $\bm X_j$ as predictors of the values of $Y^N_{jt}$ and $Y^I_{jt}$ in the experimental periods, in a sense that will be made precise in Section \ref{sec:formal}.
+We use the notation